Skip to Main Content

 National recommendations

-Lord Carter’s review into unwarranted variations in mental health and community health services recommends improving both efficiency and productivity in the NHS by standardising the development and distribution of PGDs, medicines policies, and other essential organisational governance documents.
+Lord Carter’s review into unwarranted variations in mental health and community health services recommends improving both efficiency and productivity in the NHS by standardising the development and distribution of Patient Group Directions (PGDs), medicines policies, and other essential organisational governance documents.
 The aim is to release local resource that can be redeployed to optimise outcomes from medicines use.

 SPS implementation